seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 beseech your highness, pardon me.

 **KING HENRY V**
-Here, uncle Exeter, fill this glove with crowns,
+Here, brother Gloucester, fill this glove with crowns,
 And give it to this fellow.
 Keep it, fellow;
 And wear it for an honour in thy cap
 Till I do challenge it.
 Give him the crowns: